Information

 Biographical Entry #2

 Actually I'm just a neighborhood kid growing up in Chicago and growing older in Seattle, all at the same time!
-I have generally thought of myself as an English teacher first (retired in the last year), then pianist and poet.
+I have generally thought of myself as an English teacher first, then pianist and poet.
 My life has had the human influence of family, farmers, cowboys, baseball players, actors, writers and musicians, but perhaps I feel most affected by rivers, forests and mountains.

 I listen to red-winged blackbirds, wooden bats hitting baseballs, wind moving through poplar trees and dog yawns.
 Also music---Norwegian Hardanger fiddle music, Tibetan horns, Charles Ives, old cowboys and jazz.
 I always lean toward sounds that reassure me of the truth and beauty of the world we inhabit.